 The Vice-Chancellor continues to be a generous donor to the University and other higher education institutions.

+The Vice-Chancellor is not a member of the Remuneration Committee.
+The Privy Council approved in June 2018 the amendments to the University’s legislation required to officially make this change to the membership of the Remuneration Committee.
 No members of staff, including the Vice-Chancellor, are present at Remuneration Committee for discussions of their own remuneration.
 All decisions on senior pay are made by the University’s Remuneration Committee of lay members of Council.
 The Remuneration Committee is not chaired by the Chair of Council, who determines the Vice-Chancellor’s objectives and reports on his performance, but by the Deputy Pro-Chancellor, to ensure the independence of judgement.
-The University makes a transparent and detailed disclosure on how the Remuneration Committee determines senior pay in its Annual Accounts, and follows HEFCE requirements on senior pay and the CUC Governance Code.
+The University makes a transparent and detailed disclosure on how the Remuneration Committee determines senior pay in its Annual Accounts, and follows OfS requirements on senior pay and the CUC Governance Code.